Global Issues classmates tour Scotland

 "I hadn't been to Europe and wanted to see the cultural differences," Gonzalez said.
 About genetically modified organisms and a few other matters, "I saw their attitude, the way they see things.
 Culture influences a lot.
 They do what they think is best for them.
 When you are there, you can see the way they think."

-They weren't the first students from Bumpers College to go overseas as part of its Global Studies Program; the program has sent students abroad since 1997.
+They weren't the first students from Bumpers College to go overseas as part of its International Programs Program; the program has sent students abroad since 1997.
 But it was the first time an honors program class has made the trip as a group, a tradition La Ferney wants to see continued.

 "The students performed well in the class," La Ferney said.
 "And the camaraderie on the trip was perfect, triple-A."